heniscoding/be-nc-news/README.md

 Below, you'll find instructions on setting up environment variables, creating databases, and familiarizing yourself with the project structure.

+You can find the hosted version of this project here - https://be-nc-news-yvgn.onrender.com/

 ## Getting Started ##